gae4it/xpatlife/src/pages/guide/planning-your-move/index.md

 ---

-*This guide is regularly updated to reflect current immigration policies and best practices.*
+**Disclaimer:** *The information provided in this guide is for general informational purposes and may not reflect the most current regulations, which change rapidly.
+We recommend consulting official government agencies and qualified professionals for up-to-date, personalized advice.*